Save the Mekong Dolphin from Extinction

 46,733 signatures toward our 75,000 Goal

 Sponsor: The Rainforest Site

 I ask you to swiftly implement laws to stop contaminants from being dumped in the Mekong River.
 The river's pollution is taking the Mekong dolphin to near extinction - the dolphin population has suffered 88 deaths since 2003, of which over sixty percent were calves under two weeks old.
-The current population is estimated only 64 to 76 dolphins.
+The current population is estimated to comprise no more than 89 dolphins.

 It would be a great tragedy if we couldn't show these beautiful animals to future generations -- please act now before the Mekong dolphin becomes extinct.